Metrist-Software/product-docs/vitepress/docs/monitors/metrist_s3.md

   },
   "steps": [{
     "check_logical_name": "PutBucket",
-    "description": "This step attempts to put a bucket, randomly named."
+    "description": "This step attempts to put a bucket, randomly named.", "timeout_secs": 900
   }, {
     "check_logical_name": "PutObject",
-    "description": "This step attempts to put an object in a bucket created in a previous step."
+    "description": "This step attempts to put an object in a bucket created in a previous step.", "timeout_secs": 900
   }, {
     "check_logical_name": "GetObject",
-    "description": "This step attempts to get an object placed in a previous step."
+    "description": "This step attempts to get an object placed in a previous step.", "timeout_secs": 900
   }, {
     "check_logical_name": "DeleteObject",
-    "description": "This step attempts to delete an object placed in a previous step."
+    "description": "This step attempts to delete an object placed in a previous step.", "timeout_secs": 900
   }, {
     "check_logical_name": "DeleteBucket",
-    "description": "This step attempts to delete a bucket put in a previous step."
+    "description": "This step attempts to delete a bucket put in a previous step.", "timeout_secs": 900
   }]
 }
 ```